 This fragrant and flavorful Peas Pulao (Matar Pulao) is a staple in most Indian homes.
 Basmati rice is cooked with whole spices and green peas.
 It is delicious and effortless to make in the instant pot or stovetop.
 Pair this peas pulao as a side dish with any curry or dal for a wonderful meal!

-If I eat rice, I love to have it flavored, such as Turmeric Rice, Cumin Rice, or Lemon Rice.
-And here is another one of our favorites – Peas Pulao or Rice.
+If I eat rice, I love to have it flavored, such as Turmeric Rice, Cumin Rice, Tomato Pulao, or Lemon Rice.
+And here is another one of our favorites – Peas Pulao.

 My mom would make this peas pulao when there were guests, as it looks pretty with the green on the white rice and has a wonderful aroma from the whole spices.
-Peas pulao has a slight sweetness that goes well with the spices, making it delightful to eat.
+Peas pulao has a slight sweetness that complements the spices, making it delightful to eat.

-I will share the recipe for this pulao in the instant pot and stovetop.
+I will share the recipe for this pulao in the Instant Pot and on the stovetop.
 Either way, it is a one-pot recipe and easy to make in less than 30 minutes.

-Peas Pulao, also called Matar Pulao, is usually made by cooking rice with peas and a mix of fragrant spices.
+Peas Pulao, also known as Matar Pulao, is typically prepared by cooking rice with peas and a blend of fragrant spices.
 It is a variation of the basic basmati rice recipe.

 Peas Pulao can be made with either fresh or frozen peas, and it’s easy to change the flavor to suit your taste.